EniacARC/exc4.0-/README.md

-an http server that can handle query string for school project
+an http server that can handle query string for a school project